My previous post about Romans alerted me to the fact that this summer, it is 20 years ago that I started my working life.

 Feel free to point out that made me 12 years old at the time, thus making employment illegal.
 Yes.
 I know.
 My first job was volunteering at the theme park ‘Archeon‘.

-I was very much interested in history, and delighted to find out they were starting to build an archeological theme park, on cycling distance from my home.
+Putting willow branches in place to give a backbone to the wall.
+I was very much interested in history, and delighted to find out they were starting to build an archaeological theme park, on cycling distance from my home.
 The aim of the park was to be as historically accurate as possible.
 All the buildings that needed to be built, would be built by the tools of the era.
 For all this hand work they needed a lot of muscle.
 I applied to be a member of the supporting volunteer organisation, and helped build several houses during 1994.
 This work was mainly building walls; using loam to fill in panels between the woodwork of the 14th century and bronze age houses.
 The construction was quite simple: branches were woven in a rudimentary wall, then the loam would be smeared across the woodwork until it filled up the panel.
 In this way we helped build the blacksmith’s house, the fisherman’s house and a bronze age long house.

 Unfortunately, this was also the year that Archeon went bankrupt.
 The park got new management, and around two thirds of the grounds were sold off.
 Even the main building, containing the gift shops and time machine was sold, cut up, and shipped out.